Websites at Drexel

 - Recommending additional templates and components or changes to existing templates.

 Table of Contents

-This agreement covers the service level for the provision and support of the website services provided by the Drexel University Communications (UComm) Marketing group.
+This agreement covers the service level for the provision and support of the website services provided by the Drexel University Marketing & Communications (UMaC) Marketing group.
 This agreement remains valid until revised and will be reviewed at least annually by the Service Owner.